igneus/calendarium-romanum/liturgical_law/README.md

 ## Code examples

-The Markdown files, in addition to the text of documents of liturgical legislation, contain also blocks of Ruby code, each proving that the immediately preceding part of the document is implemented by the library.
+The Markdown files, in addition to the text of liturgical legislation, contain also blocks of Ruby code, each demonstrating that the immediately preceding part of the document is implemented by the library.
 The documents illustrated with code blocks thus constitute sort of a test suite in the [literate programming](https://en.wikipedia.org/wiki/Literate_programming)